stjudecloud/university/docs/genomics-platform/managing-data/upload-dnanexus/index.md

 ![](./download-dnanexus-2.png)

-Alternatively, click on the “Get URL” to create a URL link which can be used to download the data.
+### Creating a URL Download Link

+!!!warning
-Warning: This link can be shared with others to allow them access to the data, but the link does not require additional authentication to use.
-Use caution when sharing and remember that downloading St. Jude Cloud data is only allowed if the appropriate section of the Data Access Agreement has been submitted and approved.
+The generated link can be shared with others to let them download the data, but the link does not require additional authentication to use.
+Use caution when sharing and remember that downloading St. Jude Cloud data is only allowed if the appropriate section of the [Data Access Agreement](../../requesting-data/how-to-fill-out-daa#downloading-data) has been submitted and approved.
+!!!

+Within DNAnexus you can create a URL link which will allow others to download the selected data.

+To do this, follow the same steps outlined above, but rather than the download button, click on “Get URL” instead.
+The link will be generated and appear above.
+The link generated will be active for 24 hours and can easily be copy/pasted to share with others.

 ![](./download-dnanexus-3.png)